NIVANorge/Mobius/README.md

 ### Getting MobiView

 You can download a compiled version of MobiView from (ftp://mobiserver.niva.no/).
 If you want to [compile it yourself](https://github.com/NIVANorge/MobiView#building-mobiview-yourself) feel free, you need to install Ultimate++.
-We will soon find a more reliable way of distributing MobiView.

 ### Creating MobiView compatible .dlls